pyvivid/K8S-References/02_04_nodeSelectorsandnodeAffinity.md

 - requiredDuringSchedulingIgnoredDuringExecution = The scheduler can't schedule the Pod unless the rule is met.
 - preferredDuringSchedulingIgnoredDuringExecution = The scheduler tries to find a node that meets the rule.
 If a matching node is not available, the scheduler still schedules the Pod.
+- requiredDuringSchedulingRequiredDuringExecution - Upcoming, not yet implemented

 The Structure of using nodeAffinity is as: spec.affinity.nodeAffinity.requireDuringSchedulingIgnoreDuringExecution.matchExpresssions.key, operator, values.
 -matchExpressions = List
 -values = List

+Acceptable operator values are:

+You can use the operator field to specify a logical operator for Kubernetes to use when interpreting the rules.
+You can use
+ + In
+ + NotIn
+ + Exists
+ + DoesNotExist
+ + Gt and Lt.

 The Structure of using podAffinity is as: spec.affinity.podAffinity.requiredDuringSchedulingIgnoredDuringExecution.-labelSelector.matchExpressions.-key, operator, values: -store.